Lunthu/ga4_corr/README.md

 📊 GA4 Correlation Analysis

-GA4 Correlation Analysis Tool is a Python-based utility designed to help analysts and marketers uncover meaningful relationships between metrics and dimensions in Google Analytics 4 (GA4) data.
+These two basic scripts are aimed to show how to work with correlation analysis in Google Analytics 4 + BigQuery stack, and designed to help analysts and marketers uncover meaningful relationships between metrics and dimensions in Google Analytics 4 (GA4) data.

 🔍 Features